Dual Roles, Clear Lines: How Osteopathic Providers Can Serve Veterans in VA Community Care and Offer Medical-Cannabis Evaluations—Including Telehealth

 Federal Cannabis Policy & Veterans (2025): Access, Rules, and What Could Change

-Education only.
-Not medical or legal advice.
-If you’re in crisis, call 988 (Veterans: press 1) or 911.
 BLUF (Bottom Line Up Front) Here’s where things stand today: VA clinicians can talk with Veterans about cannabis use and record it in the medical chart.
 Importantly, care is not denied if a Veteran uses cannabis.
-That […]
+That said, VA clinicians currently do not prescribe cannabis or complete state certification forms under existing policy (VHA Directive […]

 Veterans and Caregivers: Osteopathic Cannabis Care